-I really did get shot at – but the bullet missed.
-Here is a slightly less-edited version of the story.
+I really did get shot at while riding on a horse – but the bullet missed.
+Here is a slightly less-edited version of this autobiographical cowboy story.

 After I quit my job in Mexico City in January of 1987, I went to visit a friend of mine named Jon who was living at that time in Morelia, in Michoacan state, about 8 hours by bus west of Mexico City.
 Jon was actually quite a bit older than me, but he sort of treated me as a younger brother.
-So we hung out for a while in Morelia, when he made an outrageous proposal.
-Well, actually, he made many outrageous proposals, but this is one I assented to, and this was it: we should buy some horses and travel around the mountains of Michoacan by horseback for a few months.
+So we hung out for a while in Morelia, and one day he made an outrageous proposal.
+Well, actually, he made many outrageous proposals, but this is one outrageous proposal that I actually assented to, and this was it: we should buy some horses and travel around the mountains of Michoacan by horseback for a few months.

 We did that.
-We bought horses and some low-tech camping gear, and we played cowboys in the mountains.
-We met many Mexicans, and even native Americans (in that part of Michoacan, they were P'urep'echa indians, known sometimes as Tarasco).
+We bought horses (quite inexpensive in rural Mexico in the 80’s) and some low-tech camping gear, and we played cowboys in the mountains.
+We met many Mexicans, and even Native Americans (in that part of Michoacan, they were P’urep’echa indians, known sometimes as Tarascos).
 We visited villages which were not connected to civilization by automobile.
-We found scorpions in our shoes and drank raw eggs mixed with coca-cola, which seemed to be a sort of local delicacy.
+We found scorpions in our shoes and drank raw eggs mixed with coca-cola, which seemed to be a sort of local delicacy, offered by gap-toothed farmers by way of hospitality.

-We met a tribe of American and Mexican hippies living on a farm in a town called Ihuatzio, and while my friend Jon flirted with resuming a previously defeated drug habit, I read back issues of Co-Evolution quarterly and Mexican comic books about Condorito and a battered copy of El Poema de Mio Cid, which conveniently had the 12th century Spanish and modern Spanish translations on facing pages.
+We met a tribe of American exiles (superannuated draft-dodgers) and Mexican hippies living on a farm in a town called Ihuatzio, and while my friend Jon flirted with resuming his previously defeated drug habit, I read back issues of Co-Evolution quarterly and Mexican comic books about Condorito and a battered copy of El Poema de Mio Cid, which conveniently had the 12th century Spanish and modern Spanish translations on facing pages.

-After some time in Ihuatzio, we went around the Lago Patzcuaro to a town which was called, if I recall correctly, Santa Fulana de Tal, or something in that vein.
+After some time in Ihuatzio, we continued on around the Lago Patzcuaro to a town which was called, if I recall correctly, Santa Fulana de Tal, or something in that vein.
 Now, I should first explain, that my friend Jon had acquired a puppy.
-It was a husky, dirty white in coloration, which Jon, in his infinite naivite, dubbed "Negrita."
-Negrita, unfortunately, although funny in a punny sort of way for a white dog, is a very bad idea for a name for your dog, becaues "negrita" is a way to call the attention of a woman of low-repute, in that part of Mexico: "Ey, negrita, negrita!" means something like "Hey, bitch," or "Hey, baby."
+It was a husky, dirty white in coloration, which Jon, in his infinite naivite, dubbed “Negrita.”
+Negrita, unfortunately, although funny in a punny sort of way for a white dog, is a very bad idea for a name for your dog, becaues “negrita” is a way to call the attention of a woman of low-repute, in that part of Mexico: “Ey, negrita, negrita!” means something like “Hey, bitch,” or “Hey, baby.”
 That kind of thing.
+Or you could remark on the not-quite-accidental etymological relation it bears to a certain English-language slur, too.

 So in this village named Santa Fulana de Tal, Negrita the dog ran off, and Jon, in his infinite naivite, began yelling at the top of his voice, “Negrita, negrita!”